devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### Why I decided against it

 I went back and forth on this decision a lot.
-Redux is a great State Management solution with some clear guidlines on how to intergrate it into a Reaactive application [(Abramov 2015b)](https://redux.js.org/introduction/three-principles).
-It also enables the implementation of a clean three layered architecture (View - Store - Data) [(Egan 2018)](https://www.youtube.com/watch?v=zKXz3pUkw9A).
-Didier Boelens recommends to just stick to a Redux architecture if you are already familiar with it’s approach from other cross-plattform development frameworks like React [(Facebook 2015)](https://facebook.github.io/react-native/) and Angular [(Google LLC 2016)](https://angular.io/) and I very much agree with this advice [(Boelens 2019)](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/).
+Redux is a great State Management solution with some clear guidelines on how to integrate it into a Reactive application [(Abramov 2015b)](https://redux.js.org/introduction/three-principles).
+It also enables the implementation of a clean three-layered architecture (View - Store - Data) [(Egan 2018)](https://www.youtube.com/watch?v=zKXz3pUkw9A).
+Didier Boelens recommends to just stick to a Redux architecture if you are already familiar with its approach from other cross-platform development frameworks like React [(Facebook 2015)](https://facebook.github.io/react-native/) and Angular [(Google LLC 2016)](https://angular.io/) and I very much agree with this advice [(Boelens 2019)](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/).
 I have previously never worked with Redux and I decided to use BLoC over Redux because:

 1. It was publicly endorsed by the Flutter Team on multiple occasions (Sullivan and Hracek 2018b, 2018a; Hracek and Sullivan 2019; Soares 2018; Flutter Dev Team 2019b)
 2. It also has clear architectural rules [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE)
-3. It also enables the implementation of a clean three layered architecture [(Suri 2019)](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1)
+3. It also enables the implementation of a clean three-layered architecture [(Suri 2019)](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1)
-4. It was developed by one of Flutters Engineers [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE)
+4. It was developed by one of Flutter’s Engineers [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE)
 5. We don’t end up with one giant store for the business logic out with multiple blocs with separate responsibilities [(Boelens 2019)](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/)

 # 220-BLoC

 ## Introduction

 The BLoC Pattern is a State Management solution originally designed by Paolo Soares in 2018 [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE).
-It’s original purpose was to enable code sharing between Flutter [(Flutter Dev Team 2018h)](%5B@flutterdevteamFlutterFramework2018%5D) and Angular Dart [(Google LLC 2018a)](https://angulardart.dev/) applications.
+Its original purpose was to enable code sharing between Flutter [(Flutter Dev Team 2018h)](%5B@flutterdevteamFlutterFramework2018%5D) and Angular Dart [(Google LLC 2018a)](https://angulardart.dev/) applications.
 Soares was working on applications in both frameworks at the time and he wanted a pattern that enabled him to hook up the same business logic to both Flutter and Angular apps.
-His idea was to remove business logic from the UI as much as possible and extract it into it’s own classes, into BLoCs (Business Logic Components).
-The UI should only send events to a BLoC, and display the interface based on the state of a BLoC.
+His idea was to remove business logic from the UI as much as possible and extract it into its own classes, into BLoCs (Business Logic Components).
+The UI should only send events to a BLoC and display the interface based on the State of a BLoC.
 Soares defined, that UI and BLoCs should only communicate through streams [(Dart Team 2019b)](https://dart.dev/tutorials/language/streams).
 This way the developer would not need to worry about manually telling the UI to redraw.
-The UI can simply subscribe to a stream of State [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt) emitted by a BLoC and change based on the incoming state (Sullivan and Hracek 2018b, 2018a; Soares 2018; Boelens 2018a).
+The UI can simply subscribe to a stream of State [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt) emitted by a BLoC and change based on the incoming State (Sullivan and Hracek 2018b, 2018a; Soares 2018; Boelens 2018a).

 | BLoC | Business Logic Component |
 | ---- | :----------------------- |